Conflux-Chain/conflux-documentation/docs/general/conflux-basics/economics.md

 Stakers are another crucial group of system maintainers in Conflux's Proof of Stake (PoS) consensus mechanism layer.
 Unlike miners in the Proof of Work (PoW) system, stakers do not compete with each other using computing power.
 Instead, they stake a certain amount of CFX and either run PoS nodes themselves or delegate their CFX to PoS pools.
 In return, they earn CFX rewards proportional to their stakes.

-### On-chain DAO Vote for Chain Parameters
+#### On-chain DAO Vote for Chain Parameters

 Conflux introduces internal contract [ParamControl](../../core/learn/core-space-basics/internal-contracts/params-control.md) in [CIP-94](https://github.com/Conflux-Chain/CIPs/blob/master/CIPs/cip-94.md) to control the chain parameters including PoW base block reward and PoS base reward interest rate.
 In other word, the operational phase CFX distribution is now controlled by DAO.

 ### **CFX Annual Inflation**

-:::info

-As PoW base block reward and PoS base reward interest rate are subject to change due to [ParamControl](../../core/learn/core-space-basics/internal-contracts/params-control.md), the CFX annual inflation computation may also change.
-The following computations provides a reference when:
+:::note

+The calculations presented here offer a snapshot as of August 4, 2023, based on the following conditions:

-- PoW base block reward is 2/block
+- Proof of Work (PoW) base block reward is set at 1/block
-- PoS base reward interest rate is 0.04(4%)
+- Proof of Stake (PoS) base reward interest rate stands at 0.04 (4%)
+- PoS APY (Annual Percentage Yield) is 12.9%, with 342.2 million CFX staked in PoS

+This article won't update in response to changes in these parameters, so readers should check the current chain parameters to ensure the accuracy of their calculations.

 :::

-Conflux Network incorporates a certain level of built-in inflation: more CFX is gradually added to the total circulation over time.
-Today, there are more than 2 billion CFX in circulation, which is a mix of both the pre-mine distribution and the new mining and staking rewards being generated.
+The Conflux Network incorporates a measure of inherent inflation, gradually adding more CFX to the overall circulation.
+As of now, approximately 3 billion CFX are in circulation, consisting of both the pre-mined distribution and the newly generated mining and staking rewards.

-The current Proof of Work (PoW) issuance rate for Conflux is 2 CFX per block, with blocks mined every 0.5 seconds.
-This amounts to approximately 126 million CFX issued annually.
+Currently, the Proof of Work (PoW) issuance rate for Conflux is 1 CFX per block, with blocks being mined every 0.5 seconds.
+This results in about 63 million CFX issued on an annual basis.

-The Proof of Stake (PoS) issuance rate is calculated based on an annual percentage yield (APY) of 0.04x, where x is equal to the square root of the total circulation divided by the total staking.
-Currently, the total circulation for CFX is 2.9 billion (including 497 million burnt in a zero address) and the total staking is 193.5 million.
-Therefore, the current APY is 15.4%, resulting in a total PoS issuance of around 30 million CFX annually.
+The Proof of Stake (PoS) issuance rate is calculated based on an Annual Percentage Yield (APY) of 0.04x, where 'x' represents the square root of the total circulation divided by the total staked amount.
+At present, the total CFX circulation is 3.1 billion (including 497 million that have been burnt and placed in a zero address), and the total PoS staking stands at 342.2 million.
+Consequently, the current APY is 12.9%, yielding an annual PoS issuance of roughly 44 million CFX.

-The annual inflation rate for CFX is approximately 156 million (126M from PoW and 30M from PoS) and when added to the genesis tokens of 5 billion and the issued tokens of 360 million, the total CFX in circulation is 5.36 billion.
-As a result, the current inflation rate of CFX with respect to the genesis tokens and issued tokens is approximately 2.9%.
+The annual inflation rate for CFX is approximately 107 million (63 million from PoW and 44 million from PoS).
+Adding this to the genesis tokens of 5 billion and the issued tokens of 540 million, we reach a total CFX circulation of 5.54 billion.
+Hence, the current inflation rate of CFX, in relation to the genesis tokens and issued tokens, is roughly 1.9%.

+Furthermore, the introduction of [CIP-107](https://github.com/Conflux-Chain/CIPs/blob/master/CIPs/cip-107.md) will result in token burning.
+A certain proportion of CFX will be burnt if storage collateral is sponsored, which could potentially further decrease the inflation rate.

 ## **References**

 - [https://confluxnetwork.org/files/Conflux_Economic_Paper_20201230.pdf](https://confluxnetwork.org/files/Conflux_Economic_Paper_20201230.pdf)
 - [https://medium.com/conflux-network/conflux-networks-economic-model-concept-40e6a0e52ea9](https://medium.com/conflux-network/conflux-networks-economic-model-concept-40e6a0e52ea9)
 - [https://medium.com/conflux-network/conflux-networks-economic-model-pre-mined-token-distribution-and-proportions-f92fe00696ea](https://medium.com/conflux-network/conflux-networks-economic-model-pre-mined-token-distribution-and-proportions-f92fe00696ea)